naghashyan/Naghashyan-PHP-Framework-Core/README.md

 ### 🚀 **Extending the Docker Compose configuration**

-To customize the configuration specifically for your individual project, you can create a file named `docker-compose.override.yml`.
-Docker Compose automatically merges it with the main `docker-compose.yml`, allowing you to override or extend any settings.
+To customize the Docker Compose setup specifically for your individual project, create a file named `docker-compose.override.yml` in your project's root directory.
+Docker Compose automatically merges this file with the main `docker-compose.yml`, allowing you to override or extend any settings.

-**Example:** Create `docker-compose.override.yml` to customize your project:
+**Example**: Create `docker-compose.override.yml` to customize your project:

 ```yaml
 version: "3.8"